pcarbo/pcarbo/docs/r-macos.md

 FLIBS    = -L/opt/local/lib/gcc6 -lgfortran -lquadmath -lm
 ```

-Note that MacPorts packages are installed in `/opt/local`.
+Note that all MacPorts packages are installed in `/opt/local`.

-For more advice on configuring your `Makevars` file, see
+For more detailed advice on configuring your `Makevars` file, see
 [here][package-compilation-macos].

 ### 5. Test your new setup by installing a source package with C/Fortran code